Convert Access to Oracle.

 Using Access to Oracle conversion and synchronization tools.

-When you start DBConvert or DBSync application in GUI mode it guides you through several steps to set up the database migration or synchronization:
+When launching the DBConvert or DBSync application in GUI mode, it seamlessly guides you through the steps to initiate database migration or synchronization:

 1. Connect to Access source database.